-C.4 Road and Public Domain Works
+C.5 Road and Public Domain Works

-Prior to issue of any Construction Certificate, a separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council as the road authority.
-Detailed design drawings prepared by a suitably qualified and experienced civil engineer for the following infrastructure works shall be submitted to Council for approval.
-The infrastructure works must be carried out at the applicant's expense:
+A separate application under section 138 of the Roads Act 1993 is to be made to, and be approved by Council for infrastructure works prior to the issuing of any Construction Certificate.

-1. Road & Footpath Works
+The following infrastructure works must be carried out at the Applicant's expense:

-- a) The removal of the existing redundant vehicular crossing including layback and gutter and reinstated into Council's standard kerb and gutter and nature strip in accordance with Council's Specification for Roadworks, Drainage and Miscellaneous Works and to the satisfaction of Council's Assets Engineers. - b) The construction of a new 4.5 metres wide vehicular crossing including the replacement of the existing gutter in accordance with Council's Crossing Specification and standard driveway drawing RF2_D.
-The new crossing shall be constructed at right angle to the street kerb in plain concrete.
-The centreline of the new crossing shall be aligned with the centreline of the internal driveway at the property boundary.
-The new crossing must be sited clear from any existing Telstra pits.
-Otherwise, relocation of these public utility services and pits must be carried out at the full costs to the applicant.
-Design longitudinal surface profiles along each side/edge for the proposed driveway, starting from the road centreline to the car lift must be submitted for assessment. - c) The reconstruction of the existing 1.8m wide concrete footpath for the full frontage of the site to Council's Specification for Roadworks, Drainage and Miscellaneous Works.
-Detailed long section and cross section at every 5 metres interval shall be prepared by a suitably qualified and experienced civil engineer. - d) The reinstatement of all damaged kerb and gutter and road pavement to Council's Specification for Roadworks, Drainage and Miscellaneous Works and to the satisfaction of Council's Assets Engineer. - e) Where a grass verge exists, the balance of the area between the footpath and the kerb over the full frontage of the proposed development must be turfed.
-The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of Couch turf. - f) The developer shall be responsible for carrying out all service investigations to allow a gravity connection.
+a) The removal of the existing redundant vehicular crossing including layback and gutter and reinstated into Council's kerb and gutter, footpath and nature strip in accordance with Council's Specification for Roadworks, Drainage and Miscellaneous Works and to the satisfaction of Council's Assets Engineers,

+- b) The removal of the existing kerb and gutter and the construction of a new 3.42m wide vehicular crossing in accordance with Council's Crossing Specification, Standard Driveway Drawing RF2_D and to the satisfaction of Council's Assets Engineers.
+The new crossing shall be constructed at right angle to the street kerb in plain concrete and the centreline of the new crossing shall be aligned with the centreline of the internal driveway at the property boundary.
+Design longitudinal profiles along each edge/side of the proposed crossing, starting from the road centreline, to the basement entry slab, must be submitted for assessment. - c) The reconstruction of the existing 1.8m wide footpath for the full frontage of the site in accordance with Council's Specification for Roadworks, Drainage and Miscellaneous Works and to the satisfaction of Council's Assets Engineers.
+A maximum crossfall of 3% must be provided for the full width footpath from the property boundary towards the top of kerb.
+A design longitudinal surface profile (scale 1:100) and cross sections (scale 1:50) at every 3 metres intervals must be submitted for assessment, - d) The reinstatement of all damaged kerb and gutter and road pavement to Council's Specification and to the satisfaction of Council's Assets Engineers, - e) Where a grass verge exists, the balance of the area between the footpath and the kerb over the full frontage of the proposed development must be turfed.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of Couch turf. - f) The developer shall be responsible for carrying out all service investigations to allow a gravity connection. - g) A bond of \$33,900 will be used as security to ensure the satisfactory completion of the infrastructure works.
+The security or bank guarantee must be the original unconditional bank guarantee with no expiry date.
+For abundant caution the Council agrees that this is the same bond as listed in condition C.2 and does not need to be paid twice - h) Council may use all or part of the Infrastructure Bond as well as the Property Damage Security Deposit to meet the cost of removing or completing the works if they do not meet Council's requirements. - i) The Deposit/Bond will not be released until Council has inspected the site and is satisfied that the Works have been completed in accordance with Council approved drawings and to Council requirements.